 Speakers: Cressida Crossley & Jamie Coombs, Special Needs Teaching Specialists, NESTS

 School success for students with anxiety

 As special needs specialist educators, hear how schools can best support students with Anxiety in the classroom, with the school community and set students up for success beyond school.
 Areas covered will include; understanding and addressing anxiety, establishing effective social supports within your educational setting; and why creating an inclusive community must be the key goal of all educators

 STREAM 4: autism Spectrum Disorder (ASD)

 3.00pm - 3.45pm

-Speakers: Ms Charmaine Bernie, Occupational Therapist, The Royal Children’s Hospital, Melbourne, Dr Alexandra Ure, Senior Clinical Psychologist, The Royal Children’s Hospital, Melbourne, Ms Veronica Rose, Speech Pathologist, The Royal Children’s Hospital, Melbourne
+Speakers: Ms Charmaine Bernie, Occupational Therapist, The Royal Children’s Hospital, Melbourne, Dr Alexandra Ure, Senior Clinical Psychologist, The Royal Children’s Hospital, Melbourne, Amanda Brignell, Speech Pathologist and Lecturer at the University of Melbourne.

 A multi-disciplinary approach to Autism Spectrum Disorder